-With any vacation rental property, bookings can fluctuate throughout the year.
-Your property may be booked by guests every day of the year, but more likely than not there will be certain periods where nobody is there.
-For this reason, it's recommended that you invest in a vacation rental property only if you have a steady stream of income elsewhere.
-Whether you're unable to book any stays or you have to cancel reservations to make repairs, any period where you aren't making money can cause financial hardship without additional income.
+To stay competitive, vacation rental owners should always be aware of the risks they take on and any challenges they could face.
+With any rental property, bookings can fluctuate and it’s likely that you’ll go through slow patches from time to time.
+It's recommended that you only invest in a vacation rental property if you have a steady stream of income elsewhere.
+Whether you're unable to book any stays or you have to cancel reservations to make repairs, any period where you aren't making money can be disastrous if you don’t already have a steady stream of income.

 5. Set Competitive Prices

-- Analyze your market: Stay in touch with the price of other rentals in your area to ensure your prices aren’t outdated.
-It can be beneficial to price your property slightly below that of neighboring rental property to attract more guests.
+- Analyze the market: Stay in touch with the price of other rentals in your area to ensure your prices aren’t outdated.
+It can be beneficial to price your property slightly beneath neighboring rental properties to attract more guests.

 - Plan for events and holidays: Even if you're new to the area, staying in touch with local events can give you an advantage over your competition.
 Anticipating an influx of travelers can help you to prepare early, putting you in a position to succeed no matter what time of year it is.

 6. Manage Your Schedule